thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/provision-and-abundance.md

 pursuing luxury.
 It is about having more than enough to fulfill God's calling, bless others and establish His Kingdom on earth. *And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work* ([2 Cor 9:8](https://www.biblegateway.com/passage/?search=2%20Cor%209%3A8&version=NKJV)).
-This is kingdom abundance a life where your needs are met and your overflow becomes someone else's miracle.
+This is Kingdom abundance a life where your needs are met and your overflow becomes someone else's miracle.
 Abundance in the Kingdom is accessed not through striving, but through faith, obedience and stewardship.
 Provision in Christ is holistic.